Repurposing disused antibiotics with immune modulators as antimicrobial strategy for respiratory tract infections

-- Tom Van der Poll, Academic Medical Center, University of Amsterdam, Netherlands
+- Tom Van der Poll, University of Amsterdam, Netherlands (Partner)

 - European Journal of Pharmaceutical Sciences, 2019.
 High voriconazole target-site exposure after approved sequence dosing due to nonlinear pharmacokinetics assessed by long-term microdialysis